gomate-community/rageval/benchmark/auto/README.md

 # AUTO BENCHMARK

-Auto benchmark aims to generate testsets based on a provided corpus using the LLM.
-The corpus has two compoents: documents and few-shot cases.
+Auto benchmark aims to generate testsets with synthetic Q&A pairs from raw passages, using as few human annotations as possible.
+To achieve this, we use LLM as a annotator and dataset quality inspector.

 ## Usage